maksliu/valid/README.md

 // Street: the length must be between 5 and 50; State: must be in a valid format.
 ```

-Note that when calling `validation.ValidateStruct` to validate a struct, you should pass to the method a pointer
+Note that when calling `valid.ValidateStruct` to validate a struct, you should pass to the method a pointer
 to the struct instead of the struct itself.
-Similarly, when calling `validation.Field` to specify the rules
+Similarly, when calling `valid.Field` to specify the rules
 for a struct field, you should use a pointer to the struct field.

 When the struct validation is performed, the fields are validated in the order they are specified in `ValidateStruct`.